-Professional and Continuing Education is responsible for all contracted training, non-credit certificates, and professional development offerings for employers and working professionals.
-The professional development offerings through Harrisburg University provide specific and advanced skills training and certificates within the University's mission of science and technology.
+Professional Development is responsible for all contracted training, non-credit certificates, and professional development offerings for employers and working professionals.
+The professional development offered through Harrisburg University provides specific and advanced skills training and certificates within the University's mission of science and technology.